reveurmichael/machine_learning/Readme.md

 Apply for a domain name if necessary.

+Put the zip file containing your code and video on Google Drive, send the sharing link to the prof, by PRIVATE WeChat or by Email.
+Therefore, no attached files, just an URL.

 ## Score

 Denoting your Continuous assessment score as `T`, your project score as `P`,